Pennsylvania Authorities Are Looking For The Person Who Released Bedbugs Inside A Walmart

 Authorities in Pennsylvania are trying to figure out who released, or attempted to release, an unknown number of bedbugs inside of an Edinboro Walmart, The Associated Press reports.
 Key details of this crime remain in dispute, however.

-Police were called to the Northwestern Pennsylvania Walmart location on Saturday, after a manager reported that the previous Thursday employees found a pill bottle, inside of a boy’s jacket which was for sale left in the men’s dressing room, with bedbugs in it.
+Police were called to the Northwestern Pennsylvania Walmart location on Saturday after a manager reported that on the previous Thursday, employees found a pill bottle filled with bedbugs inside of a boy’s jacket which was for sale left in the men’s dressing room.
 Conflicting reports muddle the question of whether or not any of the bugs were still alive; one report states that the bugs were all dead, while another claims that some were still alive.

 Regardless, the police were called after a third party, in this case testing company Ecolab, confirmed that the pill bottle contained bedbugs.
 An Ecolab employee also noted that he or she witnessed live bedbugs crawling around the men’s dressing room, according to CNN.